KhronosGroup/Vulkan-LoaderAndValidationLayers/loader/LoaderAndLayerInterface.md

 Originally, if the loader was called with `vkGetInstanceProcAddr`, it would result in the following behavior:
- 1. Check if core function:
+ 1. The loader would check if core function:
-    - If it is, return the function pointer
+    - If it was, it would return the function pointer
-  2. Check if known extension function:
+ 2. The loader would check if known extension function:
-    - If it is, return the function pointer
+    - If it was, it would return the function pointer
-  3. Call down using GetInstanceProcAddr
+ 3. If the loader knew nothing about it, it would call down using `GetInstanceProcAddr`
-    - If it returns non-NULL, treat it as an unknown logical device command.
+    - If it returned non-NULL, treat it as an unknown logical device command.
-This means setting up a generic trampoline function that takes in a VkDevice as the first parameter and adjusting the dispatch table to call the ICD/Layers function after getting the dispatch table from the VkDevice.
+    - This meant setting up a generic trampoline function that takes in a VkDevice as the first parameter and adjusting the dispatch table to call the ICD/Layers function after getting the dispatch table from the VkDevice.
-  4. Return NULL
+ 4. If all the above failed, the loader would return NULL to the application.

 This caused problems when an ICD attempted to expose new physical device extensions the loader knew nothing about, but an application did.
-Because the loader didn't know about it, it would go through the process and get to step 3 which would treat the function as an unknown logical device command.
-The problem is, this would create a generic VkDevice trampoline function which, on the first call, would attempt to dereference The VkPhysicalDevice as a VkDevice.
+Because the loader knew nothing about it, the loader would get to step 3 in the above process and would treat the function as an unknown logical device command.
+The problem is, this would create a generic VkDevice trampoline function which, on the first call, would attempt to dereference the VkPhysicalDevice as a VkDevice.
-This lead to crashes or corruption.
+This would lead to a crash or corruption.

 In order to identify the extension entry-points specific to physical device extensions, the following function can be added to an ICD: